 One of the ways I like to help the quilt guild that I am a member of, is to create a raffle quilt block every year.
 I posted about this here.
 I’ve chosen to share the block that I made in the year 2011.

-You can find that pattern here, or under the Patterns and Tutorials tab.
+You can find that pattern here, or under the Freebies tab.